joshnair10/TypogBlog/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 caption: https://www.prweek.com/article/1403015/premier-league-search-sign-comms-agency-ahead-new-season
 comments: false
 ---
 The Premier League is the most watched football league in the world, so it's only natural that their logo plays a big part in the advertising and promotion of the league worldwide.
+The old logos of this colossal sports league Seemed to follow a very similar colour theme, going along the lines of

 ![Here is a book](../uploads/pages.jpg)